 - Primary research field: macroeconomics

-- Other general interests: learning and expectations formation, agent-based modeling, finance, complex systems, economics of technology and innovation
+- Other research interests: learning and expectations formation, agent-based modeling, computational finance, complex systems, economics of technology and innovation

 University of Oxford, 2004